t2mahendra/90DaysOfDevOps/2026/day-50/day-50-k8s-setup.md

 - kube-proxy — handles networking rules so pods can communicate
 - Container Runtime — the engine that actually runs containers (containerd, CRI-O)

-After drawing, verify your understanding:
-- What happens when you run `kubectl apply -f pod.yaml`?
-Trace the request through each component.
-- What happens if the API server goes down?
-- What happens if a worker node goes down?

----

 ### Task 3: Install kubectl
 `kubectl` is the CLI tool you will use to talk to your Kubernetes cluster.